effone/jquery.fyl/README.md

 If the backend returned values contain any value which is already selected and available the same will not appear in selectable result list.

 ### Single Selection:
-You can define the component to be single selection (like select dropdown form element) and it will act that way.
+You can define the component to be single selection (like select dropdown / combo form element) and it will act that way.

 `$('#target').fyl({ only: true });`